Monégasque euro coins

 Monégasque euro coins feature two separate designs for the first two series of coins, and also two separate designs for the €1 and €2 coins for the first series.
 All of the coins are inscribed with the word "Monaco" and the twelve stars of Europe.
 The Monégasque euro coins are minted by the Monnaie de Paris (Paris Mint).

 Monégasque euro design

 For images of the common side and a detailed description of the coins, see euro coins.

-In Monaco the euro was introduced in 2002.
-However, the first sets of coins were minted, as preparation, in 2001.
-Hence the first euro coins of Monaco were minted with the year 2001 instead of 2002.
+The first sets of euro coins were minted in 1999 and the euro was put into circulation in the eurozone (and 4 European microstates, like Monaco) in 2002.
+However, the first euro coins of Monaco are marked 2001, not 1999 or 2002.

 First series (2001–2005)

 Second series (2006–present)

 With the accession of Prince Albert II, new designs were warranted and these were issued in December 2006.